 Come on down to Crenshaw Boulevard in South L.A. for soulful hot dogz served by Earlez Grill.
 These wieners are split and grilled on a flattop for max flavor.
 Check out my video below to hang with the boyz and girlz in the 'hood.

-I like my hot dogs with just mustard and sweet pickle relish, how about you?
+They come naked so I dress the dogs with just mustard and sweet pickle relish, how about you?